Flake’s Senate farewell speech cites threats to democracy

-WASHINGTON (AP) — Sen. Jeff Flake of Arizona is warning in his farewell address that the “threats to our democracy from within and without are real.”
+WASHINGTON (AP) — Sen. Jeff Flake of Arizona, President Donald Trump’s most vocal Republican adversary in the Senate, cautioned in his farewell address Thursday that the “threats to our democracy from within and without are real.”

-Flake is perhaps the most vocal Republican critic of President Donald Trump in the Senate.
+Flake declined to seek re-election to a second term, acknowledging that his battles with Trump over the past two years made it unlikely that he could survive a primary challenge.
 While Flake did not mention Trump in his speech Thursday, he said that describing the state of the nation’s politics as “not healthy is something of an understatement.”

-Flake also warned about global events, saying that Russia’s President Vladimir Putin (POO’-tihn) is determined to hijack democracies.
-He said the U.S. should recognize that, as “authoritarianism reasserts itself in country after country that we are by no means immune.”
+“We of course are testing the institutions of American liberty in ways that none of us likely ever imagined we would — and in ways that we never should again,” Flake said.

-Flake declined to seek re-election to a second term, acknowledging his battles with Trump made it unlikely that he could survive a primary challenge.
+Over the past two years, Flake has made it a point to call out Trump in his writings and speeches, accusing him of “reckless, outrageous and undignified behavior” and saying that his use of the terms “fake news” and “enemy of the people” was reminiscent of words infamously used by Soviet dictator Josef Stalin.

 Most Read Nation & World Stories